oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 *  _Open Command and Control (OpenC2) Specification for Transfer of OpenC2 Messages via HTTPS Version 1.0_.
 Edited by David Lemire.
 Latest version: http://docs.oasis-open.org/openc2/open-impl-https/v1.0/open-impl-https-v1.0.html.

 ### Abstract:
 Open Command and Control (OpenC2) is a concise and extensible language to enable the command and control of cyber defense components, subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.
-Message Queuing Telemetry Transport (MQTT) is a widely used publish / subscribe (pub/sub) transfer protocol.
-This specification describes the use of MQTT, version 5.0, as a transfer mechanism for OpenC2 messages.
+Message Queuing Telemetry Transport (MQTT) is a widely-used publish / subscribe (pub/sub) transfer protocol.
+This specification describes the use of MQTT version 5.0 as a transfer mechanism for OpenC2 messages.

 ### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest version" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.